“The sea has many voices, Many gods and many voices” TS Eliot

 An anthology of essays, fiction and poetry in celebration and defence of marine wildlife.
 Zoomorphic’s core principle: to defend non-human species, we must reconnect our imagination to them.

 “Odysseus was blown off course on his way home from Troy.
 He wanted to get home.
 I wanted to have an adventure.
 But I’m going to have a baby.”
+MY REVIEW

 An anthology of the best maritime fiction from the last two hundred years: tales of shipwrecks and storms at sea, of creatures from the deep, and of voyages testing human endurance to its limits.